Official recording of children who die immediately after birth

 Deadlines

-The notification must be made within one week.
+The notification of birth must be made within one week.

 Competent body